Conrad Chase

-Conrad Keven Chase (born June 9, 1965 in Portland, Maine) is an actor, singer/songwriter and public speaker.
+Conrad Keven Chase (June 9, 1965 – January 24, 2024) was an American actor, singer-songwriter and public speaker.

-History
+Biography

-Conrad participated in Spain's Gran Hermano (Big Brother).
+Conrad Keven Chase was born in Portland, Maine, on June 9, 1965.
+He participated in Spain's Gran Hermano (Big Brother).
 He was also a member of a Dutch boy band known as the Baja Boys.
 He released a summer hit in 2004 in Spain called "La Gosadera" together with Juanjo Rocamora, winner of Spain's 2004 Gran Hermano 6.
 He also was a featuring artist on a hit single "No te quiero mas" together with Las Latinas in 2006.

-After serving three years in the U.S. Army Signal Corps as a Telecommunications Center Operator (1983–1986) Conrad studied Electronics Technology at the Southern Maine Technical College for two years.
+After serving three years in the U.S. Army Signal Corps as a Telecommunications Center Operator (1983–1986), Chase studied Electronics Technology at the Southern Maine Technical College for two years.

-Conrad is also known for implementing a system which allowed guests at his night clubs to be implanted with RFID chips.
+Chase was also known for implementing a system which allowed guests at his night club, the Baja Beach Club, to be implanted with RFID microchips.
 Customers who carry the chip are allowed access to the VIP area.
 The system also allows patrons to pay for drinks just by being scanned.
 It was the first time that RFID technology had been used for this purpose.
-The idea has been featured in the TV series CSI: Miami and in the series Moonlight.